Skip to content

 S3

-Bruin supports S3 as a source for Ingestr assets, and you can use it to ingest data from S3 into your data warehouse.
+Bruin supports S3 via Ingestr assets, and you can use it to move data to and from your data warehouse.

 In order to set up the S3 connection, you need to add a configuration item in the .bruin.yml file and in the asset file.
 You will need the access_key_id and secret_access_key.
 For details on how to obtain these credentials, please refer here.